SEVERNSIDE BIRDS

 Calidris fuscicollis

 The White-rumped Sandpiper is one of the commonest American waders to be seen in the United Kingdom.
-There have been six “Avon” County records, four of which have been on Severnside.
-These records are:
+There have been five seen on Severnside up to 2024.

 12th-13th September 1985, juvenile, Severn Beach.